Sleep: Metabolism Posted on 10 Apr 20:57 , 0 comments

 Sleep 8.2 hours

-If you wake up, have a whey isolate shake
+If you wake up, have some egg whites or other protein

 Wake up the next morning and use Thor’s Hammer again but don't eat for 30 minutes and don’t have carbs until after you lift.